Where is Boracay . . .

 The most convenient way to reach Boracay is via Manila International Airport, with a connecting flight to Caticlan Airport, followed by a short boat ride to the island.

 Daily flights link Manila to Caticlan town, gateway to Boracay Island.
-Alternatively, you can fly from Manila to Kalibo (a 90-minute bus ride from Caticlan jetty) or Roxas city (two to four hours drive from Caticlan).
+Alternatively, you can fly from Manila to the much larger Kalibo International Airport (a 90-minute bus ride from Caticlan jetty) or Roxas city (two to four hours drive from Caticlan).

 A regular fleet of bancas (outrigger-style boats) service Boracay on the 15-minute trip from Caticlan jetty on neighbouring Panay Island to White Beach.